varun7093/NLP-ASSIGNMENT-1/README.md

 ### Conclusion:

-This assignment provided hands-on experience with essential NLP techniques.
-From splitting raw text into tokens, recognizing entities, reducing words to their base forms, to aligning strings with edit distance — these tasks show how foundational techniques power advanced systems like search engines, machine translation, and spell checkers.By implementing both manual steps and automated tools, the project reinforced the importance of understanding both low-level linguistic details and high-level algorithmic trade-offs.
+This task gave me practical experience with key NLP strategies.
+These exercises demonstrate how fundamental methods underpin sophisticated systems like search engines, machine translation, and spell checkers.
+They include dividing raw text into tokens, identifying entities, breaking words down to their most basic forms, and aligning strings with edit distance.
+The initiative emphasized the significance of comprehending both high-level algorithmic trade-offs and low-level linguistic subtleties by combining automated tools with manual actions.